James-Mattei/RE-Tool-Usability-Artifacts/README.md

 When running the script there will repeatedly be the following line in the output:

-`summarise()` has grouped output by 'Dynamic'.
+`summarise()` has grouped output by 'X'.
 You can override using the `.groups` argument.

-This is a default prompt stating the summarise command has used the 'Dynamic' parameter to organize the output.
+This is a default prompt stating the summarise command has used one of the variables (X = G1, Static, Dynamic) to organize the output.
 This default parameter is the intended result and does not have any negative impact on our analysis.